 We even counted the “apples” as we picked them up off the board to put them away.

-I left the board out for a few days and would occasionally catch Pooky playing with it on her own trying to count.
+I left the Ten Apples Up On Top activity out for a few days and would occasionally catch Pooky playing with it on her own trying to count.
 Love that!